-Low cost, high frequency purchases such as buying lunch involve a low level of pur- chase involvement whereas purchases that are infrequent such as buying a car involve a high level of purchase involvement.
-Purchase involvement is fundamental in the pre- purchase stage of a consumer purchase as it affects each of the three steps involved in this stage: a) problem recognition, b) information search, and c) evaluation of alterna- tives.
+Low-cost, high-frequency purchases such as buying lunch involve a low level of purchase involvement whereas purchases that are infrequent such as buying a car involve a high level of purchase involvement.
+Purchase involvement is fundamental in the pre- purchase stage of a consumer purchase as it affects each of the three steps involved in this stage: a) problem recognition, b) information search, and c) evaluation of alternatives.